 (See Junker, K., & MacLean, H. (2016).
 Using restorative principles to redesign a middle school for the common good.
 In A. H. Normore & A. I. Lahera (Eds.), Restorative practice meets social justice: un-silencing the voices of “at-promise” student populations (pp. ).
 Dominguez Hills, CA: Information Age Publishing.)

-She works collaboratively with administrators, teachers, and students to implement site-sustaining school-wide restorative practices including conflict resolution, suspension diversion, Peer Court/Council, community building circles and bullying intervention.
+She works collaboratively with stakeholders to craft and implement site-sustaining school-wide restorative practices including community building circles, conflict de-escalation and suspension diversion using student panels.

 Ms. Junker is a trainer certified by the International Institute for Restorative Practices, trained by Dominic Barter in facilitating restorative circles, and trained in the use of Positive Psychology in the classroom.